Wood Dust Collection Systems for NFPA 660 Compliance

 Baghouse Dust Collectors

-Fabric filter bags handle the abrasive chip-and-dust mix from wood machining better than cartridge media in most applications.
-Pulse-jet or shaker cleaning maintains airflow between service intervals.
-Add a cyclone pre-separator upstream to extend bag life and reduce bin-emptying frequency.
-Sized from 3,000 CFM for small shops to 50,000+ CFM for large production facilities.
+The fabric bags take the abrasive chip-and-dust mix from wood machining better than cartridge media in most shops.
+Pulse-jet or shaker cleaning keeps the air moving between service.
+Add a cyclone out front to stretch bag life and empty the bin less often.
+We size them from 3,000 CFM for a small shop up to 50,000+ for a big production floor.

 Legend Series Baghouse

-The Legend Series is designed specifically for wood manufacturing environments — quick-change hopper design for fast bin emptying, inline cyclone separator for chip pre-separation, and compact footprint for shops with limited floor space.
-Particularly practical for cabinet shops and custom woodworking facilities running mixed hardwood and sheet goods.
+The Legend Series was built with wood shops in mind — quick-change hopper so emptying the bin is fast, inline cyclone to knock out chips before the bags, and a compact footprint if you’re tight on floor space.
+It’s a really practical fit for cabinet shops and custom woodworking running mixed hardwood and sheet goods.

 Cartridge Collectors for Sanding

-For dedicated sanding stations generating very fine, respirable dust, cartridge collectors with high-efficiency pleated media provide better filtration than baghouses.
-Many facilities use a baghouse for primary machining and a cartridge unit for sanding — keeping the fine material out of the main collection system and maintaining higher filtration efficiency where it matters most.
+For sanding stations throwing fine, breathable dust, a cartridge collector with high-efficiency pleated media filters better than a baghouse.
+Lots of shops run a baghouse for the machining and a cartridge unit just for sanding — keeps the fine stuff out of the main system and puts the better filtration right where it counts.

 Ambient Air Cleaners

-Ambient air cleaners capture the fine fugitive dust that escapes source capture at hand-sanding stations, finishing areas, and assembly.
-They’re a supplement to — not a replacement for — source capture.
-Most wood facilities need both to get below OSHA’s 5 mg/m³ PEL (or 1 mg/m³ for western red cedar) across all areas of the shop.
+These mop up the fine dust that gets away from your hoods — at hand-sanding spots, finishing areas, assembly.
+They’re a backup to source capture, not a replacement for it.
+Most wood shops need both to get under OSHA’s 5 mg/m³ limit (or 1 mg/m³ for western red cedar) everywhere on the floor.

-When a Central Dust Collection System May Not Be the Right Call
+When a Central System Is the Wrong Call

-A central ducted baghouse is the right solution for most wood manufacturing operations — but not all.
-If your shop runs only one or two machines on a part-time basis, the capital cost of a central system with full NFPA 660 explosion protection may not be justified.
-A properly sized portable collector at each machine may meet your compliance requirements at a fraction of the cost.
+A central ducted baghouse is right for most wood shops — but not every one, and we’ll tell you if it’s not yours.
+If you’re only running a machine or two part-time, sinking the capital into a full central system with NFPA 660 explosion protection might not make sense.
+A properly sized portable collector at each machine could check the same compliance boxes for a fraction of the money.

-We serve wood manufacturing facilities across Arizona, California, Nevada, New Mexico, and Utah — and our installation teams are familiar with local building codes, fire marshal expectations, and AHJ requirements in each state.
+We work with wood shops across Arizona, California, Nevada, New Mexico, and Utah — and our install crews know the local building codes, the fire marshals, and what each AHJ wants to see.

-Tell us about your operation — what equipment you run, what species you process, your facility size, and where your current system falls short.
-We’ll assess your dust collection, identify your NFPA 660 gaps, and design a system that passes inspection the first time.
+Tell us how you run — what machines, what species, how big the shop, and where your current setup is letting you down.
+We’ll look at your dust collection, find the NFPA 660 gaps, and design something that passes the first time.
+No pressure, no charge to look.

 Serving wood manufacturing facilities across Arizona, California, Nevada, New Mexico, and Utah.